Test Taker Guides

 Expand vocabulary beyond your every-day life to topics like: travel, occupations, health, shopping, local community etc...

-Understand what constitutes Added Detail (details that add depth and clarity to the language: descriptive words, prepositional phrases, basic use of helping verbs, adverbs and more specific vocabulary...yes, learning these terms is important.)
+Understand what constitutes Added Detail (details that add depth and clarity to the language: prepositional phrases, descriptive words, basic use of helping verbs, adverbs and more specific vocabulary...yes, learning these terms is important.)

 Understand how different forms of Added Detail can help create a bigger picture.
+Try to show variety in your sentence structure as well.

-Do these things to Power Up to Intermediate-Mid
+Do these things to Power Up to Intermediate-Mid (STAMP LEVEL 5)

 Text Type (Intermediate-Mid) Connected Sentences basic: